AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

-# Incomplete Draft: Algorithm X in Haskell step by step
+# Draft: Algorithm X in Haskell step by step

 Now, don't panic.
 You don't necessarily need to know Haskell, as I will describe everything that's happening.